 Parent Swap forms are available at the Family Resource Center in addition to Guest Services.

-Lost Kids or Parents
+Lost Kids or Parents at Kings Island

 You can get wristbands and add your cell phone information so that you can be contacted if your child is found while being temporarily misplaced.

-(It’s helpful to take a picture of your family members when you arrive in the park which can be really useful for reuniting families if someone gets lost.)
+(It’s helpful to take a picture of your family members when you arrive in the park which can be useful for reuniting families if someone gets lost.)

 Bathroom Options for Guests with Special Needs

 She said that many families with children with special needs already feel isolated.
 The concerns of where to change their child can be a barrier to a visit.
-Especially if their child is of the opposite gender or if that family member has outgrown the fold-down changing tables.

-First Aid Station
+First Aid Station at Kings Island

-I also learned that you can check in medications that need to be stored in a refrigerator at the First Aid Station located on International Street across from the exit to Boo Blaster.
+I also learned that you can check in medications that need to be stored in a refrigerator at the First Aid Station located on International Street across from the exit to “Boo Blasters on Boo Hill’ in Planet Snoopy.

 There is a private waiting room that is a great spot if you have an elderly or adult special needs guest who may require more room for assisting with changing clothing or adult diapers.